 Do you pride yourself on your high standards for everything?
 If so, you’re not alone.
-Most high-achievers strive for perfection.

 But what if inflexible standards are slowing you down and holding you back?

-Relentless striving, low satisfaction, sleepless nights obsessing over perceived gaffes – and a long list of unfinished projects and initiatives that I was “still massaging”.
+Relentless striving, low satisfaction, sleepless nights obsessing over perceived gaffes – and a long list of unfinished projects and initiatives that I was still “massaging”.

 It keeps you stuck in your comfort zone – afraid of trying new things, for fear of looking bad or making mistakes.

 The first step to overcoming perfectionism is to recognize when high standards are necessary – and when they’re actually getting in the way of innovation, efficiency and fulfillment.

 In fact, taking a more open-minded approach can pave the way for greater creativity, innovation and fun.

 It starts with embracing the belief that you are good enough, even with the occasional misstep.
 And that everything, including yourself, is a work in progress.

 The next time you notice that you’re driving yourself too hard, procrastinating on projects or tasks, or feeling self-critical about your accomplishments, ask yourself: